Madelyne Pryor: Dark Web

-Leading the Dark X-Men
+Dark X-Men (2023)

-During the "Fall of X" event, the Hellfire Gala was attacked by Orchis.
-In retaliation, Madelyne establishes her version of the Dark X-Men with Havok, Carmen Cruz, Gambit, Maggott, Azazel, Emplate, and Zero (who is possessing Albert).
+After the Hellfire Gala is attacked by Orchis, Madelyne establishes her version of the Dark X-Men with Havok to oppose Orchis.

 Post-Krakoa

-Soon after the end of the mutant nation, Madelyne and Alex part ways again.
+Soon after the end of the Krakoan Age, Madelyne and Alex part ways again.

-After Doctor Doom has made himself the Emperor of the World, Carol Danvers invites the Goblin Queen to join with an alliance the Avengers are forming with the Masters of Evil in resisting against Doom.
-Concurrently during this, some of Limbo's demons conspire to kill or overthrow Pryor as their ruler, so Magik helps Madelyne defeat them.
+After Doctor Doom has made himself the emperor of the world, Carol Danvers invites the Goblin Queen to join with an alliance the Avengers are forming with the Masters of Evil in resisting against Doom.
+Concurrently, Magik helps Pryor put down a potential rebellion from Limbo's demons.
+Following Doom's defeat and the Scarlet Witch assuming the mantle of Sorcerer Supreme, those against Wanda Maximoff's ascension recruit Madelyne to oppose her.
+Madelyne is outmatched against Wanda and forced to concede defeat, but retains control of Limbo.

 Powers and abilities

 As a clone of Jean Grey, Madelyne Pryor possesses mutant abilities of telepathy and telekinesis.
 These powers were completely dormant while she was believed to be a baseline human, but later manifested in ways that Jean's abilities never had.

 During her brief time as Anodyne when she was still believed to be a human, Madelyne was endowed with Asgardian magic that manifested as eldritch flames which granted her the power to heal and cure.
-Among her beneficial actions were fixing the childhood brain injury that prevented proper control behind Cyclops's optic blasts, curing Puck's mystically-induced dwarfism, unifying Aurora's multiple personalities, and giving the ability of control for Rogue's mutant power.
+Among her beneficial actions were fixing the childhood brain injury that prevented proper control behind Cyclops's optic blasts, curing Puck's mystically induced dwarfism, unifying Aurora's multiple personalities, and giving the ability of control for Rogue's mutant power.
 Madelyne also seemed to gain the physical stature of an Asgardian.

 As the Goblin Queen, Madelyne's long-dormant mutant powers were activated with demonic eldritch magic and exponentially enhanced to the point where she could warp reality, equivalent to Proteus's abilities, within a localized area, possibly over an entire city as demonstrated during Inferno.